danielyxie/bitburner/markdown/bitburner.corporationinfo.public.md

 ## CorporationInfo.public property

-Is the company is public
+Indicating if the company is public

 <b>Signature:</b>